seek-oss/braid-design-system/.changeset/chilled-bulldogs-remember.md

 updated:
   - Checkbox
   - CheckboxStandalone
+  - MenuItemCheckbox
   - RadioItem
   - Toggle
 ---

-Refine the Checkbox, Radio & Toggle size
+Refine the Checkbox, Radio, Toggle & MenuItemCheckbox size

-Refines the size of the inline field elements including the `RadioItem`, `Checkbox` and `Toggle` components.
+Refines the size of the inline field elements including the `RadioItem`, `Checkbox`, `Toggle` and `MenuItemCheckbox` components.

 Primarily impacts consumers of the `seekJobs` theme, seeing a reduction across all sizes.